dunhamsteve/sqljs/README.md

 SQLite requires you to parse the DDL to know the names of the columns.
 I started out with a regex hack in my initial version.
 This hack got replaced by a state machine that is a bit inscrutible and hard to modify.
 It will eventually be replaced by a parser, like one for SQL queries.

+In 2023 I was playing with implementing the client (python) and server (typescript) side of the postgresql protocol to learn how it works.
+I ended up gluing it onto this project.

 ## Files

 - src/sqlite.ts - code to read the sqlite file and do index scans.
 - src/parser.ts - code to parse SELECT statements
 - src/eval.ts   - query planning and execution
 - src/types.ts  - shared types
+- src/server.ts - postgresql protocol server

 ## Tasks